The Patient Pathway

 Fast access.
 Local care.
 Clear answers.

 NHS referral pathways for sleep disorders on the Isle of Man can involve significant waits.
-Isle Sleep was established to give Manx residents direct, private access to a gold-standard home sleep study — with consultant-reviewed results and a treatment plan, without leaving the island.
+Isle Sleep was established to give Manx residents direct, private access to a gold-standard home sleep study — with consultant-reviewed results and a treatment plan, in the comfort of your own home.

 Initial Appointment